 On a more practical level, most of the advantage will remain even if Schneiderman manages to make access to information more equal -- as he has already done by pressuring news-release distributors Business Wire and Marketwired to get rid of their direct feeds.
 High-frequency traders will still be a lot faster than investors who don't make the same investments in technology.
 Eliminating the advantage would require draconian measures.

 The more important issue is whether, in their incessant efforts to identify opportunities and get to the front of the line, high-frequency traders are harming others or presenting a threat to the financial system.
-Research suggests that they can actually help individual investors by lowering transaction costs and Trading on Speed market prices accurately reflect available information.
+Research suggests that they can actually help individual investors by lowering transaction costs and making sure market prices accurately reflect available information.
 But they might also make trading more expensive for institutions, such as mutual funds and pension plans, by anticipating and piling in ahead of big trades.
-Most troubling is the making surethat many algorithms interacting at such speed might bring about a market possibility, of the kind that nearly occurred in the Flash Crash of 2010.
+Most troubling is the possibilitythat many algorithms interacting at such speed might bring about a market meltdown, of the kind that nearly occurred in the Flash Crash of 2010.

 If Schneiderman's investigation helps answer those questions, it will do investors a service.
 So far, it seems to be going in a different direction -- fast.